 Integration with Angular

-It helps to have a basic understanding of Angular before diving into this guide.
-If you need a refresher, check out the Angular documentation.
+It's helpful to have a basic understanding of Angular before jumping in here.
+If you need a quick refresher, check out the Angular documentation.

-DHTMLX Kanban works smoothly with Angular.
-There are code examples available that show how to use DHTMLX Kanban together with Angular.
-More details can be found in this Example on GitHub.
+DHTMLX Kanban works well with Angular.
+There are code samples available that show how to use DHTMLX Kanban in Angular projects.
+For more details, take a look at the Example on GitHub.

 Creating a project

-Before getting started with a new project, make sure you have Angular CLI and Node.js installed.
+Make sure you have Angular CLI and Node.js installed before getting started.

-To set up a new project called my-angular-kanban-app with Angular CLI, just run:
+To set up a new my-angular-kanban-app project, just use Angular CLI with this command:

 ng new my-angular-kanban-app

-If you're following this guide, remember to turn off Server-Side Rendering (SSR) and Static Site Generation (SSG/Prerendering) when creating your Angular app!
+If you want to follow along with this guide, remember to turn off Server-Side Rendering (SSR) and Static Site Generation (SSG/Prerendering) when setting up your Angular app!

-This command will set up everything you need, so no extra commands are required.
+This command will set up everything you need, so there’s no need to run any extra commands afterwards.

 Installation of dependencies